 Nigel has finished work on the sound design and music scores for Dark Shadows: The Carrion Queen and Unintelligent Designs, both available for Pre-order from Big Finish productions.

 He trained at Bretton Hall College and as an actor has worked on television, theatre, radio and film, performing everywhere from the West End to HM Prison Holloway!
-As a writer he has more plays produced than William Shakespeare, and six musicals.
+As a writer he has more plays produced than William Shakespeare, and seven musicals.
 He has also written a large number of murder mystery scripts, which are performed throughout the world.

 The award-winning MY GAY BEST FRIEND is currently touring the country.
 It stars Louise Jameson and Nigel Fairs in a sometimes comic, sometimes moving look at the friendship between would-be diva Rachel and her crap-gay best friend Gavin.